charlesreid1-docker/d-gitea/README.md

 ```

 The contents should be the value of the variable
-you wish to use in `app.ini`.
+you wish to use in `custom/conf/app.ini`.

 These files are not tracked by git.

 ## Container Directory Structure

-Any configuration of gitea will deposit files into `data/`.
+The `custom/` dir in this folder maps to the `/data/gitea` volume
+inside the gitea container.

-Specifically, configuration file will be in `/data/gitea/conf/app.ini`.
+For example, the `app.ini` configuration file will be mapped into
+the container at `/data/gitea/conf/app.ini`.

+## Container Data Volume

+This container expects to use a docker data volume
+to store the gitea custom configuration
+and the entire contents of all repositories.

 On the host machine, you can access named data volumes at
 `/var/lib/docker/volumes/gitea_gitea/_data`
-or using `docker cp`.
+or copy files in and out of the container using `docker cp`.

-### directory structure before adding data
+### directory structure before adding repos to gitea

-Directory structure for host-mounted gitea directory:
+Directory structure for host-mounted gitea directory
+before any repositorieshave been added to gitea:

 ```
 gitea